 Having an internal search engine that can handle long tail queries better than an external one makes your site an instant favorite with shoppers.

-By creating an effective database of your inventory for your internal search bar, you are also contributing to the organized search results that will be put out by external search engines.
-Google would be able to rank your site more efficiently when your product pages and categories are better organized internally itself.
+By creating an efficient database of your inventory for your in-page search bar, you are also contributing to the organized search results that will be put out by external search engines.
+Google would be able to rank your site more efficiently when your product pages and categories are better organized internally.

 Out-of-Stock products?
 Don’t worry.